iamschulz/tend/README.md

 ## API

-Selfhosted Tend provides a REST API for managing entries and categories programmatically.
+Selfhosted Tend provides a REST API for managing entries, categories, daily notes, and bulk data import/export programmatically.
 All data endpoints require authentication.
+Admin-only endpoints under `/api/admin/*` (invite management and user listing) are used by the admin panel and are not part of this public API surface.

 ### API Authentication